-Masterbuilt has blazed an exciting new trail with their Gravity Series 560 Digital Charcoal Grill + Smoker.
+Masterbuilt has blazed a new trail with their Gravity Series 560 Digital Charcoal Grill + Smoker.
 A one-of-a-kind machine, the Gravity Series marries the ease of thermostatic control (as in your home oven or pellet smoker) with the smoky flavor you expect from cooking with charcoal or wood chunks or logs.
 You can connect this cooker to your smart device via Bluetooth or Wi-Fi for remote monitoring and control, or ignore that technology altogether since it’s not required for operation.
 We haven’t seen anything quite like the Gravity Series, and we want to love it despite its flaws!